LogtalkDotOrg/logtalk3/coding/atom/NOTES.md

-Logtalk source files (including the library entities and the programming examples) are formatted using tabs (the recommended setting is a tab width equivalent to 4 spaces); you may set the tab width on the editor preference panel.
+Logtalk source files (including the library entities and the programming examples) are indented using tabs and are expected to remain perfectly indented no matter your tab width preference (a common setting is a tab width equivalent to 4 spaces).